So, let me begin with things to see in Paris. The first memory of my first journey to France in 2003 is related to the unusual heat.

-Sure, it was August, but that part of Europe was actually hit by some tropical wave that made the weather – unbearable!
+Sure, it was August, but that part of Europe was actually hit by a tropical wave that made the weather – unbearable.

-That could not slow me down, of course, and I was ready every day early in the morning, supplied with few bottles of water, light clothes and sandals, and going for my new adventure!
-(I remember that water was actually sold on almost every corner, it had to be available because of the heat, also streets were often empty…)
+That could not slow me down, of course, and I was ready every day early in the morning, supplied with a few bottles of water, light clothes, and sandals, and went into another adventure.
+(I remember that water was sold on almost every corner.
+It had to be available because of the heat.
+Also, streets were often empty.)

 Easy to navigate

-“If you want to take the subway, there is a 14 euro ticket that lasts for two weeks, and you will get the map of all the subway and bus lines.
-There is another map on every station, so it will be quite hard to get lost.
-If you would rather go by bus, pas de probleme!
-More maps, info at the station on when to expect the next bus or when the bus will stop, if being inside the vehicle.”
+“If you want to take the subway, there is a 14 Euro ticket that lasts for two weeks, and you will get the map of all the subway and bus lines.
+There is another map at every station, so it would be quite hard to get lost.
+If you would rather go by bus, pas de problème!
+More maps, info at the station on when to expect the next bus or when the bus will stop if being inside the vehicle.”

-Because the public transport was so well organized, even the rush hour wasn’t that bad, above the ground that is.
-Below, it was like in a bee hive!
-Given the weather conditions, it was nice to hop on the bus from time to time to cool down, since all the vehicles were air conditioned.
+Because the public transport was so well organized, even the rush hour wasn’t that bad, at least above the ground.
+Below, it was like in a bee hive.
+Given the weather conditions, it was nice to hop on the bus from time to time to cool down, since all the vehicles were air-conditioned.

 Traveling with expats

-And than it came to me!
-I was traveling to Paris by bus since bus ticket was really cheap comparing to flights back then.
-What I didn’t know is that this line was mostly used by Serbian expats who were either going back to France after their holidays or were just on their way to visit family in Paris.
+And then it came to me.
+I was traveling to Paris by bus since the bus ticket was really cheap compared to flights back then.
+What I didn’t know is that this line was mostly used by Serbian expats who were either going back to France after their vacation or were on their way to visit family in Paris.

-During that long trip (it took more than 20 hours), I couldn’t help but overhear stories on how “easy Paris is to navigate even if you don’t speak the language”.
+During that long trip (it took more than 20 hours), I couldn’t help but overhear stories about how “easy Paris is to navigate even if you don’t speak the language”.

-People were talking to each other, proudly telling their expat stories, seemingly all successful.
-But then again, I was forced to watch some old low budget TV series which were popular when they were young, and to listen to some folk music that all of us forgot about back in the country… All of us – yes, but they didn’t, not with that time gap of few decades.
-What an interesting journey!
+People were talking to each other, proudly telling their expats’ stories, seemingly all successful.
+But then again, I was forced to watch some old low-budget TV series that was popular when they were young, and listen to folk music that all of us back home have long forgotten about.
+All of us – yes, but they didn’t.
+It was like they skipped a few decades.
+What an interesting journey.

 Pont Neuf, despite all